Published on October 7th, 2012 | by Michael Ricciardi0

 In Game Theory, the most “winning” strategy is to copy your opponent’s strategy; if he cooperates, then you cooperate; if he defects, then you defect.

-There is abundant evidence that we are cooperative — a trait known as “prosociality” — by nature, with some evidence of prosocial behaviors, such as imitation, teaching, and sharing, existing in human infants as young as 8 months.
+Finally, there is abundant evidence that we are cooperative — a trait known as “prosociality” — by nature, with some evidence of prosocial behaviors, such as imitation, teaching, and sharing, existing in human infants as young as 8 months.
 Such findings are strong indicators that prosociality and cooperative behavior is in-borne.

 Top image: Le Penseur (Auguste Rodin) ; Daniel Stockman